 Adding a grandad collar into the mix brings an effortless look to any formal occasion and is a fresh take on the classic wedding attire.

-Dusty Blue not your thing?
-Try the Sand Herringbone, Navy or Grey Herringbone.
-Made in a cotton-linen blend, with eco-friendly Italian surplus lining, it’s forward-thinking formalwear with tailoring made to last.
+Nehru jacket not your thing?
+Try the Smoke Blue Blazer one.
+Made in a cotton-linen blend, with eco-friendly corozo nut buttons, it’s forward-thinking formalwear with tailoring made to last.
+Pair with Smoke Blue Casual Trouser to complete the look.

 Sometimes simplicity is all it takes to make the most of a great piece.
-The Luanda Print Mandarin Kaftan is the perfect example.
-Offering a new relaxed take on the classic overhead shirt, it’s cut generously from a cotton-linen blend.
-The African botanical pattern encapsulates SS20’s best trend offering, topped off with natural, sustainable corozo buttons and a curved split hem.
-An ideal Spring update to wear with your jeans or chinos, it’s perfect untucked over our Navy Linen Casual Trouser - also featuring sustainable brown corozo buttons.
-Unless, of course, the sun decides to keep shining, then swap out the trousers for shorts.
+The Navy & Blue Striped Linen Cotton Kaftan is the perfect example.
+Offering a new relaxed take on the classic overhead shirt, it’s cut generously from a cotton-linen blend, topped off with natural, sustainable corozo buttons and a curved split hem.
+An ideal summer update to wear with our casual trousers or shorts, it’s perfect untucked over our Navy Linen Drawsting Trousers - also featuring sustainable brown corozo buttons.
+Unless, of course, the sun decides to keep shining, then swap out the trousers for Sand Linen Shorts.

 Are they cool?